Bilbao

-On 19 May 2010, the city of Bilbao was recognised with the Lee Kuan Yew World City Prize, awarded by the city state of Singapore, in collaboration with the Swedish Nobel Academy.
+On 19 May 2010, the city of Bilbao was recognised with the Lee Kuan Yew World City Prize, awarded by the city state of Singapore.
 Considered the Nobel Prize for urbanism, it was handed out on 29 June 2010.
 On 7 January 2013, its mayor, Iñaki Azkuna, received the 2012 World Mayor Prize awarded every two years by the British foundation The City Mayors Foundation, in recognition of the urban transformation experienced by the Biscayan capital since the 1990s.
 On 8 November 2017, Bilbao was chosen the Best European City 2018 at The Urbanism Awards 2018, awarded by the international organisation The Academy of Urbanism.

-Name, etymology and symbols
+Toponymy and symbols

 The official name of the town is Bilbao, as known in most languages of the world.
 Euskaltzaindia, the official regulatory institution of the Basque language, has agreed that between the two possible names existing in Basque, Bilbao and Bilbo, the historical name is Bilbo, while Bilbao is the official name.
 Although the term Bilbo does not appear in old documents, in the play The Merry Wives of Windsor by William Shakespeare, there is a reference to swords presumably made of Biscayan iron which he calls "bilboes", suggesting that it is a word used since at least the sixteenth century.

 There is no consensus among historians about the origin of the name.
-Generally accepted accounts state that prior to the 12th century the independent rulers of the territory, named Lords of Zubialdea, were also known as Lords of Bilbao la Vieja ("Old Bilbao").
+Generally accepted accounts state that prior to the 12th century, the independent rulers of the territory, named Lords of Zubialdea, were also known as Lords of Bilbao la Vieja ("Old Bilbao").
 The symbols of their patrimony are the tower and church used in the shield of Bilbao to this day.
 One possible origin was suggested by the engineer Evaristo de Churruca.
 He said that it was a Basque custom to name a place after its location.
 For Bilbao this would be the result of the union of the Basque words for river and cove: Bil-Ibaia-Bao.
 The historian José Tussel Gómez argues that it is just a natural evolution of the Spanish words bello vado, beautiful ford.
 On the other hand, according to the writer Esteban Calle Iturrino, the name derives from the two settlements that existed on both banks of the estuary, rather than from the estuary itself.
 The first, where the present Casco Viejo is located, would be called billa, which means stacking in Basque, after the configuration of the buildings.
 The second, on the left bank, where now Bilbao La Vieja is located, would be called vaho, Spanish for mist or steam.
 From the union of these two derives the name Bilbao, which was also written as Bilvao and Biluao, as documented in its municipal charter.
 An -ao ending is also present in nearby Sestao and Ugao, that could be explained from Basque aho, "mouth".

 Demonym

-The demonym is "bilbaíno, -a", although the popular pronunciation bilbaino/a (sic) is also frequent.
-In euskera it is bilbotar, which is sometimes also used in Spanish, generally within the Basque Country.
+The demonym is bilbaíno, -a", although the popular pronunciation bilbaino/a (sic) is also frequent.
+In Basque, it is bilbotar, which is sometimes also used in Spanish, generally within the Basque Country.